 The laws of the country require landlords to provide their tenants with rental properties that are safe and secure from a structural and health point of view.
-Accordingly, as a landlord you must have efficient security systems and place and you must conduct regular maintenance of your properties.
-Fail to comply with the laws, and it will be a tenant’s legal right to withhold or reduce the rent, deal with the repairs themselves, deduct the costs from the rent they pay you, take the matter to the court or move out from your property without serving a notice period or taking the liability of future rents.
+As a landlord you must have efficient security systems in place and you must conduct regular maintenance of your properties.
+Failure to comply with the laws, and it will be a tenant’s legal right to withhold or reduce the rent, deal with the repairs themselves and deduct the costs from the rent they pay you.
+They can even take the matter to the court or move out from your property without serving a proper notice period and be liable for unpaid rent.

 The Advantages of Regular Repairs and Maintenance

 There are many pros of consistent repairs with the primary one being the satisfaction of your tenants, which leads to longer contract periods.

 If you cater to the complaints of your tenants appropriately, they will be satisfied with you, providing you with timely rents.
 Moreover, you will be able to retain them for longer periods of time.

 A defective or damaged property can result in your tenants becoming injured, the liability of which falls upon you.

 You will enjoy lower insurance rates

 A clean record without any episodes of violation of the housing code or lawsuits helps you receive lower insurance premium rates.

 All repairs are a responsibility of the landlords.
 They have to keep their properties habitable so that tenants are not exposed to any risks.
 This holds true prior to the tenancy period and during it as well.
 Generally, all repairs that arise as a result of wear and tear or caused by someone other than your tenants will be payable by you.
 The only exception is when a tenant themselves cause the damages, and in such a situation, they will be financially responsible.
 You will still have to supervise the repair but you can deduct the charges from the security deposits, adjust them in the rent or request the tenant to pay it then and there.